 But beyond the fact that Rob Liefeld has never stopped being one of the most famous and best-selling comic book artists FOR TWENTY YEARS NOW, the joke was on us (not really), because our dear friend has never stopped putting out work.
 Do you know how many drawings a comic book artist pumps out over the course of 20 years?
 SO MANY DRAWINGS.
 So the truth of the matter is that there can never truly be a 40 "Worst" Rob Liefeld drawings until the dude is dead and gone and his remains have been blasted into the sun in a gold-plated space shuttle with diamond-encrusted control panel.
 Maybe not even then.
-There are so many awful Liefeld drawings that B and I could probably do a list of 40 every other month, forever.
+There are so many awful Liefeld drawings that we could probably do a list of 40 every other month, forever.

-But B and I have managed to channel our rage for you and review another 40 of the very worst Rob Liefeld drawings we could find.
+But we have managed to channel our rage for you and review another 40 of the very worst Rob Liefeld drawings we could find.
 The results appear below, in no REAL order, because if looking at one drawing gives you a nosebleed and looking at the next drawing gives you a burst blood vessel in your eye, which is worse?
 The answer: Rob Liefeld.
 Please enjoy this terrible art.
 Click to embiggen smaller images.

 All images are copyright Rob Liefeld, because who else would willingly admit they drew this stuff?

 A one act play:

 Rob: "psheww pshewww" /makes rubber ducky sink battleship

 Rob: "cap'n merica"